SeldonIO/seldon-core/examples/cicd-argocd/README.md

 ```
 ./start-all
 ```
-* Create tmux windows (Not from inside another tmux session)
+* Create tmux windows (Not from inside another tmux session).
+Note at this point prediction call will fail as haven't deployed model yet.
 ```
 ./create-demo-tmux-session
 ```